 At the time of the emergency placement or expulsion, the student shall be given oral notice of the reason for the action.
-The reason must be a reason for which placement in a disciplinary alternative education program or expulsion which placement in a disciplinary alternative education program or expulsion may be made on a non-emergency basis.
+The reason must be a reason for which placement in a disciplinary alternative education program or expulsion may be made on a non-emergency basis.
 Within a reasonable time after the emergency placement or expulsion, the student will be accorded the appropriate due process.
 If the student subject to the emergency placement or expulsion is a student with disabilities who receives special education services, the term of the student's emergency placement or expulsion is subject to federal law and regulations and must be consistent with consequences that would apply to a student without a disability.